CarlosMoises20/IDS-software/README.md

 ./bin/kafka-server-start.sh ./config/server.properties
 ```

-It's important to check if there is another process running in the same address.
+Sometimes if the second command fails and you execute it again, it works.
+However, it's important to check if there is another process running in the same address.
 You can do it and stop the running process executing the following commands

 ```
 ps aux | grep zookeeper / kafka